Mohonk Preserve’s 2023 Deer Management Program

 (Specific to Mohonk Preserve)

-During the first three weeks of our hunting season (October 12th – October 28th), Mohonk Preserve has time restrictions placed on hunting hours Monday through Thursday due to the presence of education groups on the Preserve.
+During the first four weeks of our hunting season (October 10th – November 2nd), Mohonk Preserve has time restrictions placed on hunting hours Monday through Thursday due to the presence of education groups on the Preserve.
 Please regard these hunting time restrictions below.

 Monday – Thursday